nextcloud/documentation/admin_manual/maintenance/update.rst

    click one more button, the Start Update button:

 .. figure:: ../images/updater-6.png

+.. note:: If you have a large ownCloud installation, at this point you should use the ``occ upgrade`` command, running it as your HTTP user, instead of clicking Start Update, in order to avoid PHP timeouts.
+This example is for Ubuntu Linux:

+   $ sudo -u www-data php occ upgrade

+   See :doc:`../configuration/occ_command` to learn more about using the ``occ`` command.

 8. It works for a few minutes, and when it is finished displays a success message, which disappears after a short time.